 Shares Available.
-As of the record date, 4,561,338 shares were available for future grants under the Equity Plan.
-If our stockholders approve this Proposal No. 3, an additional 3,500,000 shares will be available.
+As of the record date, 4,549,202 shares were available for future grants under the Equity Incentive Plan.
+If our stockholders approve this Proposal No. 5, an additional 4,000,000 shares will be available.

-Any shares issued under the plan pursuant to an RSU, restricted share, performance share or deferred stock unit award will reduce the total number of shares available for issuance under the Equity Plan at the rate of 1.7 shares for every one share issued pursuant to such award (for a maximum of 2,085,824 new awards of these types after the new share allocation is scaled accordingly).
-Shares underlying the following types of awards (including any awards granted prior to any stockholder approval of the Equity Plan) will be added back to the number of shares reserved for issuance under the Equity Plan and will accordingly be available for subsequent issuance:
+Any shares issued under the plan pursuant to an RSU, restricted share, performance share or deferred stock unit award will reduce the total number of shares available for issuance under the Equity Incentive Plan at the rate of 1.7 shares for every one share issued pursuant to such award (for a maximum of 2,352,941 shares under new awards of these types after the new share allocation is scaled accordingly).
+Shares underlying the following types of awards (including any awards granted prior to any stockholder approval of the Equity Incentive Plan) will be added back to the number of shares reserved for issuance under the Equity Incentive Plan and will accordingly be available for subsequent issuance:

-- Awards that are canceled, that expire or otherwise terminate without the issuance of shares; - RSUs, restricted shares, performance shares, performance units or deferred stock units that are forfeited; and - Unvested shares issued under the plan that are either forfeited by the participants or repurchased by us (at not more than the original exercise or issue price paid per share) pursuant to our repurchase rights under the plan.
+Awards that are canceled, that expire or otherwise terminate without the issuance of shares;

+- RSUs, restricted shares, performance shares, performance units or deferred stock units that are forfeited: and - Unvested shares issued under the plan that are either forfeited by the participants or repurchased by us (at not more than the original exercise or issue price paid per share) pursuant to our repurchase rights under the plan.

-We do not allow shares of common stock to be added back to the Equity Plan reserve for future grants in the following circumstances: (i) shares tendered as payment for a stock option exercise price; (ii) shares withheld to cover taxes under any type of award; (iii) the number of shares covered by a stock appreciation right, to the extent that it is exercised and settled in shares, and whether or not shares are actually issued and distributed upon exercise of the stock appreciation right; and (iv) in the event that the Company repurchases shares with option proceeds.
+We do not allow shares of common stock to be added back to the Equity Incentive Plan reserve for future grants in the following circumstances: (i) shares tendered as payment for a stock option exercise price; (ii) shares withheld to cover taxes under any type of award; (iii) the number of shares covered by a stock appreciation right, to the extent that it is exercised and settled in shares, and whether or not shares are actually issued and distributed upon exercise of the stock appreciation right; and (iv) in the event that the company repurchases shares with option proceeds.

 Eligibility.
-Under our Equity Plan, awards may be granted to our employees, consultants and members of our Board.
+Under our Equity Incentive Plan, awards may be granted to our employees, consultants, and non-employee members of our Board.
 Incentive stock options may only be granted to employees.
-As of December 28, 2019, all of our current executive officers, all of our non-employee members of the Board and approximately 1,524 other employees were eligible to participate in the Equity Plan for a total of 1,535 eligible participants.
-In fiscal year 2019, 453 employees other than our named executive officers received awards under the Equity Plan.
+As of December 25, 2021, all of our current executive officers (2 persons), all of our non-employee members of the Board (7 persons) and approximately 1,271 other employees were eligible to participate in the Equity Incentive Plan for a total of 1,280 eligible participants.
+In fiscal year 2021, 731 employees other than our named executive officers received awards under the Equity Incentive Plan.

 No Repricing.
-Our Equity Plan prohibits the repricing (directly or indirectly) of options and SARs, including cashing out underwater awards.
+Our Equity Incentive Plan prohibits the repricing (directly or indirectly) of options and SARs, including cashing out underwater awards.

 Plan Administration.
-The Equity Plan may be administered by our Board of Directors or by a committee of Board members appointed by our Board (the "Administrator").
+The Equity Incentive Plan may be administered by our Board of Directors or by a committee of Board members appointed by our Board (the "Administrator").
 The Administrator has the authority to, among other things, interpret the plan and apply its provisions, determine the recipients and terms of awards, and amend the terms of certain existing awards subject to certain limits (for example, the Administrator may not reprice outstanding options or SARs without stockholder approval).
-All decisions, interpretations and other actions of the Administrator will be final and binding on all holders of awards under the Equity Plan and on all persons deriving their rights therefrom.
+All decisions, interpretations and other actions of the Administrator will be final and binding on all holders of awards under the Equity Incentive Plan and on all persons deriving their rights therefrom.